Time to read

 DesignOps models:

-Operations support DesignOps model defines the standards of collaboration on the company level, which includes processes, tools, recruitment, budgeting that impact all departments.
+Operations support: The DesignOps model defines the standards of collaboration on the company level, which includes processes, tools, recruitment, and budgeting that impact all departments.

 Project support DesignOps model is narrowed to one specific project at a time, improving the day-to-day workflow of the design team and its communication with the stakeholders.